bridgecrew-perf4/kata-terraform/docs/notes.md

 Backends determine where state is stored.
 For example, the local (default) backend stores state in a local JSON file on disk.

-Workspaces:
-Workspaces are where your state is managed
-Each workspace has an associated backend the default backend is "local"

-Named workspaces allow conveniently switching between multiple instances of a single configuration within its single backend.
-They are convenient in a number of situations, but cannot solve all problems.

-A common use for multiple workspaces is to create a parallel, distinct copy of a set of infrastructure in order to test a set of changes before modifying the main production infrastructure.

-AzureRM : Azures' backend's name

-$ terraform workspace new name : Create a new work space

-$ terraform workspace select name : Select a terraform space

-value = "${terraform.workspace}" : Get access to the name of the current workspace

-$ terraform state pull : pull remote state and output it to stdout

 If supported by your backend, Terraform will lock your state for all operations that could write state.
 This prevents others from acquiring the lock and potentially corrupting your state.

 Backends determine only where the state is stored, the operations are run from the local machine